Partenit: History

-Tourist attraction
+Tourist attractions and sights

 Partenit has two beaches.
 One is the public beach which is free.
 The other is on the property of the military resort and much bigger.
 Most tourists rent an apartment from a local renter, and the going rate in recent years has been about $20/day for an apartment within a 10-minute walk of the beach.

 There are several businesses offering excursions, set up for tourists between the bazaar and the beach, to different parts of Crimea, including to Massandra and Livadia, as well as waterfalls.
 A local tour goes through Ayu Dag, tracing its history through earthquakes and past ruins of ancient churches of the Goths.
 One of the first national parks in Ukraine was established to protect Ayu Dag.